Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What types of restrictive covenants are recognised and enforceable?

-A restrictive covenant is bound by traditional contract requirements.
+A restrictive covenant is analyzed under traditional contract law requirements.
 Most states deem restrictive covenants to be legally binding as long as the clause contains reasonable limitations as to the geographical area and time period.
-The extent to which non-compete clauses are legally allowed varies per jurisdiction.
+The extent to which non-compete clauses are legally allowed varies by jurisdiction.
 Some jurisdictions, such as the state of California, invalidate non-compete clauses for all but equity stakeholders in businesses.
+The Defend Trade Secrets Act 2016 contains many key features to aid employers in protecting trade secrets from misappropriation.

 Are there any special rules on non-competes for particular classes of employee?